 Red TapeNo red tape, but Gaizinkals and its surroundings have status of the Nature Park, so take care.

-CampingIt is a popular area for local tourists, so there are many accomodation possibilities.
-Check out the Madona Municipality portal - there is very much usefull information about accomodation and activities.
+CampingIt is a popular area for local tourists, so there are many accommodation possibilities.
+Check out the Madona Municipality portal - there is very much useful information about accomodation and activities.
 For example, You can order horse riding, rent a bicycle or a boat and do many other things.

 Online map of Latvia

 Jana Seta Maps